szczurek-lab/seqme/docs/index.rst

     ]

     df = sm.evaluate(sequences, metrics)
-    sm.display(df) # Note: Will only display the table in a notebook.
+    sm.show(df) # Note: Will only display the table in a notebook.

 .. toctree::